On September 10th

 - Rotation of physical presence and monitoring by Island Health enforcement officers

-Does the Bylaw also prohibit the use of e-cigarettes and marijuana?
+Does the Clean Air Bylaw also prohibit the burning of marijuana or use of e-cigarettes?

-The Bylaw only prohibits the burning of tobacco products.
+No. At this time the Bylaw only prohibits the burning of tobacco.